eng-mohamed-ibrahem/better_one/README.md

 * Settings for notification:
   * Turn on/off notifications when tasks are created
   * Customize the notification schedule for your tasks
+* Settings for theme:
+  * Change to light, dark theme

 ### Screenshots